Charles Donald

 Julie Colgan

-Julie joined UKGI in July 2019 into the Special Situations Group, who focus on sectors and corporates where there is the risk of economic shock impact to major employment or assets of national interest.
-Julie has also more recently been part of the management team supporting HMT’s financial interventions in response to the COVID-19 pandemic.
+Julie joined UKGI in July 2019 as part of the Special Situations Group, which advises government departments where there is a risk of economic shock impact to major employment or assets of national interest.
+Julie has also worked across other projects in UKGI including being part of the management team supporting HMT’s financial interventions in response to major situations such as the COVID-19 pandemic, the effects of the Ukraine war and market volatility.

 James Coppin OBE